Toledo, Spain: Roman era and late antiquity

-Toledo (Toletum) is described by the Roman historian Livy (ca. 59 BCE – 17 CE) as urbs parva, sed loco munita ("a small city, but fortified by location").
-Roman general Marcus Fulvius Nobilior fought a battle near the city in 193 BCE against a confederation of Celtic tribes, defeating them and capturing a king called Hilermus.
+Toledo (Toletum) is described by the Roman historian Livy (ca. 59 BC – 17 AD) as urbs parva, sed loco munita ("a small city, but fortified by location").
+Roman general Marcus Fulvius Nobilior fought a battle near the city in 193 BC against a confederation of Celtic tribes, defeating them and capturing a king called Hilermus.
 At that time, Toletum was a city of the Carpetani tribe in the region of Carpetania.
 It was incorporated into the Roman Empire as a civitas stipendiaria (a tributary city of non-citizens) and later as a municipium.
 With this status, city officials obtained Roman citizenship for public service, and the forms of Roman law and politics were increasingly adopted.
 At approximately this time, a Roman circus, city walls, public baths, and a municipal water supply and storage system were constructed in Toletum.

 The Roman circus in Toledo was one of the largest in Hispania.
 The circus could hold up to 15,000 spectators.
 A fragmentary stone inscription records circus games paid for by a citizen of unknown name to celebrate his achieving the sevirate, a kind of priesthood conferring high status.
 Games were held in the circus late into the 4th and early 5th centuries, an indication of active city life and ongoing patronage by wealthy elites.

 Toledo started to gain importance in late antiquity.
 There are indications that large private houses (domus) within the city walls were enlarged, while several large villas were built north of the city through the 3rd and 4th centuries.
 Church councils were held in Toledo in the years 400 and 527 to discuss the conflict with Priscillianism.
 In 546 (or possibly earlier), Visigoth rulers installed the capital of their kingdom in Toledo.
 King Theudis was in Toledo in 546, where he promulgated the only law of which records remain from the period, known from a single manuscript.

 Throughout the 7th century, a series of further church councils—the so-called Councils of Toledo—attempted to reconcile differing theological views and enacted anti-Jewish laws.
 By the end of the 7th century, the bishop of Toledo was the leader of all other bishops in Hispania, a situation unusual in Europe.
 The city was also unmatched as a symbolic center of monarchy.

 When internal divisions developed among the Visigothic nobles, Tariq bin Ziyad captured Toledo in 711 or 712 on behalf of the Umayyad Caliphate of Damascus as part of the Islamic conquest of the Iberian Peninsula.
 Tariq's superior, Governor Musa, disembarked in Cádiz and proceeded to Toledo, where he executed the Visigothic nobles, destroying much of the existing power structure.